 The UFGI has over 220 faculty members for you to choose from when selecting a mentor.
 And, should you meet another researcher on campus who is not a member with whom you would like to work, they can easily become a faculty member.

 As part of the program, students attend a seminar course on Fridays.
-This course focuses on helping students to enhance their professional skills beyond lab work.
-Students will give presentations on their research, and have opportunities to ask others about the work they do.
-Visiting faculty will also give talks.
+This course focuses on enhancing students’ professional skills beyond lab work.
+Students will give presentations on their research, receive feedback from other students, and have opportunities to ask other students about their work.
+Program alumni and visiting faculty will also give talks.

-During the fall and spring semesters, there is a regular Wednesday seminar featuring internal and external speakers.
-Researchers give talks on a variety of research topics, and host a Q&A afterward.
-Students are required to attend these seminars.
-They also attend a luncheon with the speaker before the seminar.
+During the fall and spring semesters, UFGI sponsors a Wednesday seminar featuring internal and external speakers.
+Researchers give talks on a variety of research topics related to genetics and genomics, and host a Q&A. Students attend these seminars as part of their professional development coursework.
+Students also have the opportunity to attend a luncheon with the speaker before the seminar.